lunakittyyy/LegacyKZ/README.md

 # Credits
-- most code and maps by Graic
+- most code and maps by Graic and SneakyEvil

 # Map specifications
 - All map objects must be under an Empty named "Map", and its prefab needs to be named "Map" also